dkurb-projects/devTinder/homework.md

 - Think about ALL corner cases
 - $or query in MongoDB, and rest queries too
 - Schema.pre("save", function () {})

+- Write an API for /request/review/:status/:requestId
+- Thought process by GET vs POST
+-